zeromq/ztools/apisite/README.txt

 To install:

-* export APISITE_USER=_login_
+    export APISITE_USER=_login_
-* export APISITE_KEY=_key_
+    export APISITE_KEY=_key_
-* if the zeromq2 repository is not at ../../zeromq2 (from the apisite directory), export ZMQ_DIR=_zeromq-dir_
+    git clone git://github.com/zeromq/ztools.git
+    git clone git://github.com/zeromq/zeromq2.git
+    git clone git://github.com/zeromq/zeromq2-1.git

+Make sure the main and 2.1 gits are in parallel directories to ztools.

+To run on all versions from 2.0.6 to master:

+    cd ztools/apisite
+    ./apiall

-To run *apisite*:
+To run on one specific version:

-* syntax: apisite [ [ zmq_dir ] branch category ]
-* Without arguments, assumes 0MQ is in ../../zeromq2, and processes the versions released from that git (2.1.0 back to 2.0.6).
-* With arguments, processes a single branch/tag from a specified git repository location.
-E.g. "apisite ../../zeromq2 master master".
+    cd ztools/apisite
+    ./apione <zmq_dir> <branch> <category>

+Where branch is the git branch or tag, and category is the destination on the wiki site.
+E.g.

+    ./apione ../../zeromq2 v2.0.10 2-0-10

 ## Site Admin and CSS

 To change the look and feel of the site you need edit access, and then you can edit http://api.zero.mq/admin:css.
 The site manager is at http://api.zero.mq/admin:manage.